openkfw/mapme.protectedareas/README.md

 # MAPME Protected Areas

-Repository for creating reproducible geodata processing routines to analyze protected areas portfolio from KfW
+Repository for creating reproducible geodata processing routines to analyze protected areas portfolio from KfW.
+To find out more detailed information on this project please visit this [about page][].

 Variables will cover:
 * general PA and administrational information